 Туре Time [min.]
-Overhead for switching from HRC to SBC in an orbit 1 12.0

-^{1.} There is an additional 6 minutes overhead if the buffer is full or will be before the end of visibility.
-Switching from SBC to HRC within an orbit is not allowed.
-See the ACS Instrument Handbook for further details.
+Overhead for switching from HRC to SBC in an orbit 12.0 1.
+There is an additional 6 min. overhead if the b before the end of visibility.
+Switching from SBC orbit is not allowed.
+See the ACS Instrument Har details. to HRC within an